 Most people in the business space dress alike.
 It’s easier to dress in the same pattern (pair of pants, shirt, tie, and the occasional suit), but it takes some extra effort to exude uniqueness.
-Why buy shoes that are similar to, and/or the same color with what you already have?
+Why buy shoes that are similar to, and/or the same colour with what you already have?
 How about switching it up?
 In a competitive business environment, where your skills match those of your colleagues, your dress sense can get you the offer or promotion faster, since you’ve chosen to stand out.
-Pants and chinos are made from various fabrics, and colors that are subtle enough for the formal environment.
+Pants and chinos are made from various fabrics, and colours that are subtle enough for the formal environment.
 Shoes also come in different types, materials, styles, and when paired right, they can suit your corporate purpose.
 Lastly, there’s a whole world of less-flamboyant jackets, including real leather jackets that fit business affairs.

 3. Don’t overdo it